10- The Chamberlain Families of Westmoreland, NH

 “His fourth son, John” is a phrase from the confusing paragraph above, which has given some the false impression that John was the fourth son of Thomas.
 However, this piece of information is irrelevant since it was referring to an entirely different person.

-John would actually be the sixth son of Thomas.
-This is because he was born in Newton, Mass, the last location before the family moved to Westmoreland.
+Newton, Mass was the last location where Thomas’s family lived before they moved to Westmoreland.
 Job was John’s older brother who signed the Westmoreland charter in 1750.
 Only “adults” over the age of 12 signed.
-Due to this information and the known christening date of Joshua, I have revised the birth years of these brothers.
-Therefore, Joshua was born about 1734, Job about 1736, and John about 1739.
+Due to this information and the known christening dates of Joshua and Jedediah, I was able to correct the birth years of these brothers.
+Joshua was born 1734, Job about 1736, Jedediah 1737 and John about 1739.

 Thomas Chamberlain family signers and grantees of Westmoreland2

 In 1750 “adult male citizens” signed the New Hampshire petition.
-Those who signed were apparently 12 years old or older.
-Those of the Thomas Chamberlain family and their estimated age at the time were: Thomas 47, Isaac 18, Joshua 16, Jedediah 13, and Job 14.
+Those who signed were apparently 13 years old or older.
+Those of the Thomas Chamberlain family and their estimated age at the time were: Thomas 47, Isaac 18, Joshua 16, Job 14, and Jedediah 13.

 Two years later in 1752 the Chamberlains named grantees of Westmoreland were: Thomas 49, Isaac 20, Josiah 21, Joshua 18, Jedediah 15 and John 13.